mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 />
 ```

+To modify components position, have a look at the [custom layout](/x/react-date-pickers/custom-layout/) docs page.

 ## Action bar

 ### Component props

 The action bar is available on all picker components.
-It is located at the bottom of the picker's views.
 By default, it contains no action on desktop, and the actions **Cancel** and **Accept** on mobile.

 You can override the actions displayed by passing the `actions` prop to the `actionBar` within `slotProps`, as shown here: